costinm/uki-stub/README.md

 https://github.com/nrdmn/uefi-examples - uefi in zig

-## SBAT
+## SBAT and other UKI specs

 SBAT is another complex spec - intended to revoke some components in the boot path, when the complex chainging of bootloader and kernels is used.

-The minimal UKI is NOT intended to be chained or used with another bootloader.
+This project is NOT intended to be chained or used with another bootloader.
 There is only the EFI firmware and the one signed BOOT.EFI file.
 If user keys are compromised - they can simply rotate the keys (DB, KEK and PK) on all machines.
 Periodic rotations are also probably a good idea - but may be overkill.
 If one signed BOOT.EFI has a vulnerability and we want to prevent running it in future: generate a new signing key and update the hosts to use the new key and remove the old ones.
 It should be possible to do this with a custom EFI program - this is also the mitigation if the signing keys are compromised, rotating the signing keys would invalidate all older binaries.

 SBAT is useful if you leave the vendor (Microsoft,etc) public keys - which